ACEP ID:

 Novitas Solutions - Jurisdiction H and L

-Novitas has added the revised signature requirements to their existing policy so it seems to cause conflicting information.
+Novitas added the revised signature requirements to their existing policy, which it seems to contain conflicting information.

 Scribes are not providers of items or services.
 When a scribe is used by a provider in documenting medical record entries (e.g. progress notes), CMS does not require the scribe to sign/date the documentation.
 The treating physician’s/non-physician practitioner’s (NPP’s) signature on a note indicates that the physician/NPP affirms the note adequately documents the care provided.
 Reviewers are only required to look for the signature (and date) of the treating physician/non-physician practitioner on the note.
 Reviewers shall not deny claims for items or services because a scribe has not signed/dated a note.